 An accidental injury is a bodily injury sustained solely through violent, external, and accidental means, such as broken bones, animal bites, and poisonings.
-See Section 5(h) for dental care for accidental injury.
+See Section 5(g) for dental care for accidental injury.

-Benefit Description You pay After the calendar year deductible ble applies to almost all benefits in this Section. actible)'' when it does not apply.
-Accidental injury High Option Standard Option If you receive care for your accidental injury within 72 hours, we cover: All medically necessary physician services and supplies Related hospital services Note: Services received after 72 hours are considered the PPO: Nothing (No deductible) Non-PPO: Only the difference between our allowance and the billed amount (No deductible) PPO: Nothing (No deductible) Non-PPO: Only the difference between our allowance and the billed amount (No deductible) same as any other illness and regular Plan benefits will apply.
-Medical emergency High Option Standard Option Medical emergencies are considered the same as any other illness and regular Plan benefits apply.
-Regular Plan benefits apply Regular Plan benefits apply Ambulance High Option Standard Option Accidental injury - PPO: Nothing (No deductible) PPO: Nothing (No deductible) Professional ambulance service, including medically necessary air ambulanceWe pay 100% when services are rendered within 72 hours of your accidental injury.
-Non-PPO: Only the difference between our allowance and the billed amount (No deductible) Non-PPO: Only the difference between our allowance and the billed amount (No deductible)
+, 1 Benefit Description You pay After the calendar year deductible Note: The calendar year deductibl We say "(No deduc ctible applies to almost all benefits in this Section. eductible)" when it does not apply.
+Accidental injury High Option Standard Option If you receive care for your accidental injury within 72 hours, we cover: • All medically necessary physician services and supplies • Related hospital services Note: Services received after 72 hours are considered the same as any other illness and regular Plan benefits will PPO: Nothing (No deductible) Non-PPO: Only the difference between our allowance and the billed amount (No deductible) PPO: Nothing (No deductible) Non-PPO: Only the difference between our allowance and the billed amount (No deductible) apply.
+Medical emergency High Ontion Standard Ontion Medical emergency Medical emergencies are considered the same as any other illness and regular Plan benefits apply.
+High Option Regular Plan benefits apply Standard Option Regular Plan benefits apply Medical emergency Medical emergencies are considered the same as any other - Medical emergency Medical emergencies are considered the same as any other illness and regular Plan benefits apply.
+Regular Plan benefits apply Regular Plan benefits apply Medical emergency Medical emergencies are considered the same as any other illness and regular Plan benefits apply.
+Ambulance Regular Plan benefits apply High Option Regular Plan benefits apply Standard Option

-Section 5(e) Mental health and substance abuse benefits
+Section 5(e).
+Mental health and substance abuse benefits